pastelgf/rootandsteel.github.io/rules.md

 ## Rolling and Hitting

-All rolls in Root and Steel are performed with 2d6.

-Whenever 2d6 is rolled, it is against a target number, usually 8.
-Rolling at least this number is called a hit, and for every 2 points rolled higher than this number (10, 12, 14, etc) an additional hit is scored.
-This process is called a check.

-In Exploration, whenever a character performs a check, they add the score of a relevant attribute, plus and additional +2 if they have a relevant background, a +2 if they have a relevant class, a +2 if they have a relevant kin, and a +2 for any relevant items in their inventory.
-The GM and player should agree what is relevant to the situation.
+When the outcome of an action is unknown, and failure would be interesting or dangerous, a check is performed.
+When the outcome for failure would be neither interesting nor dangerous, the character automatically succeeds.

+To perform a check, a character rolls 2d6 and adds their most relavent attribute, as well as an additional +2 for having a releavanet background or class, and +2 for each item they can use to make their task easier.
+If the sum of these values is at least 8, the check is hits, and the check hits an additional time for each 2 above 8 the final value is (10, 12, 14, etc.).

-For example, Ismor the Outlander wants to bust down a locked wooden door.
+> For example, Ismor the Outlander wants to bust down a locked wooden door.
 He has 3 Might, so he rolls 2d6 + 3, but he argues that his outlander class should make him good at busting down doors.
 His GM agrees, and so he rolls 2d6 + 5, and gets an 11, easily busting down the door.

-Some tasks are very difficult.
-In order to succeed on these hard checks, a chaaracter must score at least 3 hits.
+For most easy tasks, a single hit is all that is necessary to succeed, but a GM might rule that some difficult tasks (such as climbing a sheer cliff in the rain) might require more hits, usually 3 or 5.

-Ismor is now attempting to bust down a heavy iron portcullis.
+> Ismor is now attempting to bust down a heavy iron portcullis.
 This is a difficult task, but Ismor feels up to it, rolling 2d6 + 5.
 He scores another 11, which is only 2 hits, clashing against the portcullis but failing to move it.

-Note: a check should only be performed if the outcome for failure is INTERESTING or DIFFICULT.
-If it is neither, the character should automatically succeed at the task.

 Characters can also interact with the world magically via [rituals](rituals.md).